Dan Duquette: Baltimore Orioles

-After spending 9 years away from the MLB, Duquette returned as the General Manager of the Baltimore Orioles in November 2011.
+After spending 9 years away from MLB, Duquette returned as the general manager of the Baltimore Orioles in November 2011.
 In 2012, the team made the playoffs for the first time since 1997.
 In 2014, the Orioles won the American League East with 96 wins and made it to the American League Championship Series.

 Many people attribute the success of the Orioles to the management of Buck Showalter and Duquette.
 Duquette signed Nelson Cruz to one-year, $8 million contract in February 2014.
 Cruz went on to lead the league in home runs that year.
 Other signings and acquisitions under Duquette have included, Nick Hundley, Delmon Young, Steve Pearce, and Andrew Miller.

 In early 2015, the Toronto Blue Jays expressed interest in making Duquette their new President/CEO.
 Because Duquette was under contract until 2018 and the Blue Jays did not offer enough compensation to the Orioles, no deal was struck.